Thank you

 Click here for more information about Samantha.

-J. Bradford "Brad" Piland is a staff attorney at Legal Aid of North Carolina in Raleigh.
-He works with volunteer-based community groups engaged in disaster recovery from Hurricanes Matthew, Florence, Dorian and Fred on matters including non-profit formation, board governance and compliance.
-He assists individuals in their recovery on range of matters including FEMA appeals, SBA applications, evictions, construction breach of contract, CDBG program navigation and various real estate title-related issues.
+Prior to joing DPS, Brad was a staff attorney at Legal Aid of North Carolina where he worked with volunteer-based community groups engaged in disaster recovery from Hurricanes Matthew, Florence, Dorian and Fred on matters including non-profit formation, board governance and compliance.

 Brad is has been the Co-Chair of the North Carolina Bar Foundation's Disaster Legal Services since 2019.

-Brad earned his bachelor's degree in News Editorial Sequence/Journalism from University of North Carolina at Chapel Hill and his J.D. from Campbell University Norman Adrian Wiggins School of Law.
+Brad earned his bachelor's in News Editorial Sequence/Journalism from University of North Carolina at Chapel Hill and his J.D. from Campbell University Norman Adrian Wiggins School of Law.

 Click here for more information about Brad.